HL7/uv-dx-pq/input/pagecontent/use_cases.md

 This implementation guide defines resources to support many scenarios.
-Following  use cases  are provided to facilitate implementers understanding how to use and apply this guide.
+The following use cases are provided to facilitate implementers understanding how to use and apply this guide.
 These examples are based on the assumption that the manufacturer owns or has access to the data repository (storage server) that houses test results that are structured in conformance with this implementation guide.

 ### Stability (new to 18 months)
 A sponsor plans to create a new stability study for a medicinal product with a proposed shelf-life of 18 months at 5 °C, with supporting stability data.
 Using a FHIR-based exchange mechanism, the sponsor takes the following approach: